 As you can see, during the catch and recovery phase of the rowing movement, the rower’s torso is leaning forward over their bent legs and this causes upwards pressure on their internal organs.

-In my experience, I found that this lead to severe regurgetation if I attempted to row within an hour of eating.
+In my experience, I found that this lead to severe regurgitation if I attempted to row within an hour of eating.

-Even if I rowed on an empty stomach, I would find that I developed that familiar but unwelcome burning sensaion in my solar plexus and osophagus.
+Even if I rowed on an empty stomach, I would find that I developed that familiar but unwelcome burning sensation in my solar plexus and esophagus.

 From reading some fitness and rowing forums, it would seem that I’m not the only one who has suffered this discomfort.

 Can’t I Just Take Antacids or PPI Medication Before Rowing?

 Just about everybody I have interacted with who suffers from hiatal hernia has been prescribed omeprazole or esomeprazole to help control the acid production in the stomach.

 By reducing acid production, our symptoms are reduced and we’re less likely to suffer that nausea and burning pain that so often plagues those of us with a hiatal hernia.

 This means that for some people, if the medication is working effectively for them, they will be able to row without pain.